Lifelike Cavity Treatment

 Some people are more prone to cavities than others no matter how committed they are to oral hygiene.
 People who live with dry mouth due to reduced saliva production are more prone to cavities, as well.
 If you are one of these people, there is still hope.
 You can reduce the likelihood of developing cavities by incorporating certain habits in your daily oral care routine.
-Sugary and starchy snacks cause cavities as well as sodas and fruit juices.
+Sugary and starchy snacks cause cavities, as do sodas and fruit juices.
 Reduce your intake of these foods and drinks.
 Brush your teeth after meals.
 If you don’t have access to a toothbrush and toothpaste or it’s not convenient to brush, swish your mouth with water or chew a piece of sugarless gum to neutralize plaque acids.

 Placing a Dental Filling

 Filling cavities is one of the most basic procedures in family dentistry, taking only about an hour or less to perform.
 Here is what you can expect when you get a filling at Mai Dentistry:

 - We thoroughly cleanse the tooth of decay.

 - We reshape the area to accommodate the filling.

 - We dry the area thoroughly.